Divided Supreme Court upholds death sentence for man who killed Kirkland family in 2006

 Kirkland firefighters responded to a fire at the Milkins’ home early on July 17, 2006, and found the bodies of the four victims — all had been stabbed through the throat.
 Both women were nude or mostly nude, and the state presented circumstantial evidence at trial that the murders and arson were committed to cover up sexual assault.

-Schierman, who had a variety of cuts and scratches to his face and neck, was seen on video surveillance footage buying gas from a nearby gas station right before the fire broke out.
+Schierman, who had a variety of cuts and scratches to his face and neck, was seen on video-surveillance footage buying gas from a nearby gas station right before the fire broke out.
 He later told police he woke up in the Milkin house covered in blood, discovered the bodies, then showered and changed his clothes before deciding to burn the house down.
 He claimed he was in an alcoholic blackout and couldn’t remember how he got there.

 Much of the debate in Thursday’s ruling centered on the degree of harm caused by mistakes made during trial and whether such errors should lead to automatic reversals of convictions.